Skip to main content

 • Check company privacy policies for AI disclosures

-• Look for Local Law 144 bias audit postings (for NYC employers)
+• Look for Local Law 144 bias audit postings (NYC employers)

-• Note if applications went through platforms like Workday, Oracle, or SAP
+• Note if applications went through Workday, Oracle, or SAP

 • Search for news about the company’s AI hiring practices